Recipes, Tutorials, and Products for Moms

 Omeprazole ODT Disclaimer:

 Use as directed for 14 days to treat frequent heartburn (occurring 2 or more days a week).
 May take 1-4 days for full effect.
 Not intended for immediate relief.
 Don’t take this medication for more than 14 days unless directed by your doctor.
-For best consumption experience, allow tablet to dissolve on your tongue.
-Do not chew Omeprazole ODT tablets or dissolve in liquid.
+For the best consumption experience, allow the tablet to dissolve on your tongue.
+Do not chew Omeprazole ODT tablets or dissolve them in liquid.

 • 24 oz bag boneless chicken wings (or chicken tenders, popcorn chicken, etc)